Keeping the internet fair: Queue-it's commitment to online fairness

 Virtual waiting rooms take advantages away from resellers and bots who are out to game the system.
 They level the playing field and give real customers a more equal chance of getting in first.

-“Everyone who arrives before [a sale or registration] will get a random place in line, “ Queue-it CEO and co-founder Niels Henrik Sodemann told Fortune Magazine.
+“Everyone who arrives before [a sale or registration] will get a random place in line, “ Queue-it Co-founder Niels Henrik Sodemann told Fortune Magazine.
 “After that, it’s first come, first served.
 The idea is that whether you have a fast or slow computer, you have an equal chance of getting a low number.”

 Just like a raffle, randomization creates true fairness for all visitors who arrive early for a release.
 After this, our first-in, first-out system secures everyone’s position in a queue.
 This means no one—not even bots—can cut in line.